CLI Reference

 Section titled “Config missing”For local mode:

-pulse setup --localFor remote mode:
+pulse upFor remote mode:

 pulse connect --api-url https://pulse.example.com --api-key pulse_sk_... --project-id my-projectLocal server not running